 How can I manage my stress?

-Feeling stressed and overwhelmed is NOT a sign that you are somehow failing as a caregiver.
+Feeling stressed and overwhelmed is not a sign that you are failing as a caregiver.
 But since stress can affect your health, it is important to find ways manage it.
 Here are some coping tips:

 Educate yourself.
 Learning as much as you can about the cancer, how it’s treated, and what resources are available to you can reduce uncertainty and stress.

-Obtain help with medical tasks.
-Many caregivers report feeling unprepared to provide the medical care their loved one needs at home.
-If there is any responsibility you are unsure about, discuss it with the members of your loved one’s health care team.
+Ask for help with medical tasks.
+Caregivers can feel unprepared to provide the medical care their loved one needs at home.
+If there are responsibilities you are unsure about, discuss it with the members of your loved one’s health care team.
 Make sure you understand their instructions, and write them down so you don’t forget what you need to do.
 Find out who you can call with any questions that come up.

-Get one-on-one support.
-Online research can be beneficial, but the amount of information you find can be overwhelming.
+Get support.
 Consider speaking directly with a nurse, doctor, or pharmacist about your concerns.
 One-on-one conversation can help keep things simple, provide reassurance, and give you information tailored to your needs.

 Ask friends and family to pitch in.
 One of the quickest ways to reduce your stress is to cut back on the number of things you need to do yourself.
 Make a list of all the tasks or responsibilities you have, and cross off any that can be put off until a later time.
 Next, decide which tasks must be done by you, and which could be done by someone else.
 Then, ask other people for help with those tasks.
 It is not a sign of weakness to need help – you will likely find that others want to help but just need some guidance.

-Eat nourishing meals.
+Eat Healthy.
 Sometimes it may be easiest to grab fast food or to skip a meal, but don’t make this a habit.
 Strive to eat balanced meals regularly.
 A diet that consists mostly of plant-based foods is best.
 Include plenty of fruits and vegetables.